pr-suresh/FraudDetection/README.md

 ### Algorithms

 *Optimization Metrics*

-When the positive class is smaller and the ability to detect positive sample correctly is our focus, Recall is the metric to optimize.
+Our main focus is to be able to predict as many fraudulent transactions as possible while minimizing the False positive Rate.
+I calculate the Threshold based on this premise by maximizing the difference between True Positive Rate and False Positive Rate

 *Models*
 Logistic Regression, Random Forest and XGBoost were used before settling with XGBoost as the model with good scores on Recall while minimizing the False positive rate.

-Final XGBoost model after tuning hyperparameters using 5-fold cross validation has the Recall of 0.81 on the test set.
+Final XGBoost model after tuning hyperparameters using 5-fold cross validation has the Recall of 0.88 on the test set.

 ### Tools